-The Adolescent and Children’s Trust (TACT) is the largest fostering and adoption charity in the UK.
-At TACT, not only have we been helping to provide loving homes for vulnerable children for 24 years – we are also a voice for children in care.
+The Adolescent and Children’s Trust (TACT) is the UK’s largest dedicated fostering charity.
+At TACT, not only have we been helping to provide loving homes for vulnerable children for more than 25 years – we are also a voice for children in care.
 Which is why we regularly campaign to improve policy affecting children and young people in care across the UK.

-As part of the campaigning work we do, we regularly work with children, young people, carers and others charities in the Children’s Alliance, local authorities, policy and political decision makers to improve new and proposed legislation.
+As part of the campaigning work we do, we regularly work with children, young people, carers, other charities, local authorities, policy and political decision makers to improve new and proposed legislation

 Rethinking Social Policy for Asylum Seeking Care Leavers - October 2016